 #buffer

-@editor, @files, @cmd_line
+).@editor, @files, @cmd_line

 to work with your files in a more agentic way.
-Continuing this way, you have the@full_stack_dev
+Continuing this way, you have the @full_stack_dev

-Sadly, there’s one thing really holding it back and that’s lack of fill-in-middle support for inline suggestions.
+tool for maximum vibing (check docs).Sadly, there’s one thing really holding it back and that’s lack of fill-in-middle support for inline suggestions.
 Also, beware that the default model is mistral-small, which is not the brightest of the bunch (easily fixable in the config).

 Despite my best efforts, I was unable to get markview to work in the codecompanion buffer.
 I’ll wait for new versions and try again.